NS-Tools/Framework-Integration/README.md

 - INCLUDE_TEMPLATES: Boolean value - When set set to true a dist/Templates/E-mail Templates and dist/Templates/Marketing Tempaltes will be created
 - INCLUDE_WEB_SITE_HOSTING_FILES: Boolean value - When set set to true a dist/Web Site Hosting Files/Live Hosting Files and dist/Web Site Hosting Files/Staging Hosting Files/ will be created
 - INCLUDE_OPTIONAL_THIRD_PARTY: Boolean value - When set to true the git submodule with the optional thirdparty libraries will be added in src/Framework/thirdparty/optional
+- KEEP_SRC_FILES: When set to true the build script will skip over deleting src files.

 ### Optional variables
 - FRAMEWORK_REPOSITORY: Declare this variable with a git url if you wish to override the repository for Framework